Yutenko/stories360/README.md

 MySQL
-on the CLI - run the following command where username is your OWN username to MySQL, -p will ask you for the password for this user, or just import from a Graphical Interface like phymyadmin
+on the CLI - run the following command where username is your OWN username to MySQL, -p will ask you for the password for this user, or just import from a Graphical Interface like phpmyadmin

 ```
 > cd stories360